 14-III.F.
-SELECTION OF HEARING OFFICER/PANEL [24 CFR 966.55(b)]
+SELECTION OF HEARING OFFICER/PANEL [24 CFR 966.55(b)] 966.53 (e)

 The grievance hearing must be conducted by an impartial person or persons appointed by the PHA, other than the person who made or approved the PHA action under review, or a subordinate of such person.